firooziemad/computer-structure-lab/README.md

   Implementation of a single-cycle MIPS processor in verilog supporting some R-format and I-format instructions.

 - **Multi-Cycle MIPS Processor**
-  Datapath and controller implementation of a multi-cycle MIPS processor in Verilog, tested with assembly programs.
+  Datapath and controller implementation of a multi-cycle MIPS processor in Verilog.

 - **PIC32 Microcontroller Experiments (MIPS Assembly)**
   - Switch input and LED output with debouncing